SHARE

 where to find the best croissants in Paris

 1. Make sure you order a croissant au beurre.
 The other option you will see offered is a croissant ordinaire.
 You can tell a difference just by looking.
 The big difference is in the taste.
 A croissant ordinaire is made with margarine and a crescent-shaped pastry.
-Notice the shape difference between the two types of croissants.
+Notice the difference in shape between the two types of croissants.

 2. Time of Day.
 Be mindful when ordering your croissant at the Boulangerie.
 I have had lousy luck at 6 a.m. and much better luck around 9 a.m. for fresh, warm croissants out of the oven.
 It makes all the difference!
 You can also try around 4 p.m. during the children’s goûter hour.
 If you order a croissant around 11/12, it will likely be dryer from sitting out for a few hours.